evandieren/GNN_Explainability/README.md

 ```
 It will train the model and save checkpoints in the `models/pcqm4m-v2_ogb/check_dir_ogb/` folder.

-To colmpute explanations for the three methods, one has to run the scripts from the `experiments/Comparison_Explainers/scripts` folder.
+To compute explanations for the three methods, one has to run the scripts from the `experiments/Comparison_Explainers/scripts` folder.

 ## Author and supervisors